 Capsule Endoscopy

-Capsule endoscopy is a procedure that allows video to be taken of the GI tract.
+A capsule endoscopy is a procedure that allows video to be taken of the GI tract.
 By taking a pill that contains a miniature camera, the endoscopy passes through your digestive system during an eight-hour period.

 Colonoscopy